mridhultp/Recruitment-Hiring-Analysis/README.md

 ⚫ Leverage fast sources – Focus on Direct, Portal, Campus.

-⚫Monitor high compensation outliers: Identify roles or hires with unusually high salaries and assess alignment with internal benchmarks.
+⚫Monitor high compensation outliers:  Roles or hires with unusually high salaries and assess alignment with internal benchmarks.